spiral-project/daybed/README.rst

 It becomes an abstract storage layer, a Google Forms alternative, a *data pad* or an internal component in your applications : it's database as a service !

-We made two demo applications with *Daybed* :
+We made some demo applications with *Daybed* :

 * `daybed-map <http://leplatrem.github.io/daybed-map/>`_, a *geo-pad* where you can create you own maps with custom fields, using `backbone-forms <https://github.com/powmedia/backbone-forms>`_